IBM/commands-runner/README.md

   name = "github.ibm.com/IBMPrivateCloud/cfp-commands-runner"
   source = "git@github.ibm.com:IBMPrivateCloud/cfp-commands-runner.git"
 ```
+5. Create your client and server (see below)
-1. run `dep ensure -v`, this will download all dependencies.
+6. run `dep ensure -v`, this will download all dependencies.

 ### Create a commands-runner server
 1. Create server: There a server example at [examples/server](./examples/server).
 In that example the server is enriched with a `helloWorld` API.